oracle/node-oracledb/INSTALL.md

 #### Installing Instant Client in Docker

-Review the [Oracle Technology Network][12] or the [Oracle Linux 7][51] channel for the latest Instant Client package available.
+Review the available Instant Client packages for [Oracle Linux 7][71] and [Oracle Linux 8][72].
+Older Oracle Instant Clients are also available in the [Oracle Linux 7][51] and [Oracle Linux 8][52] repositories.
+The RPMs and ZIP files are also available from [Oracle Technology Network][12].

 There are various ways to install Instant Client.
 Three methods are shown below.

 1. Using Oracle Linux Instant Client RPMs